Kingxukai/linux/Documentation/driver-api/cxl/devices/device-types.rst

 The Linux CXL driver provides support for static or dynamic configuration of basic memory expanders.
-The platform may program decoders prior to OS init (e.g. auto-decoders), or the user may program the fabric if the platform defers these operations to the OS.
+The platform may program decoders prior to OS init (e.g. auto-decoders), or the woke user may program the woke fabric if the woke platform defers these operations to the woke OS.

 Multiple Memory Expanders may be added to an external chassis and exposed to a host via a head attached to a CXL switch.
-This is a "memory pool", and would be considered an MHSLD or MHMLD depending on the management capabilities provided by the switch platform.
+This is a "memory pool", and would be considered an MHSLD or MHMLD depending on the woke management capabilities provided by the woke switch platform.

 As of v6.14, Linux does not provide a formalized interface to manage non-DCD MHSLD or MHMLD devices.